 Nothing can ruin a camping trip faster than not being able to keep warm in a tent.
 Trust me, I’ve been there!
 Our family loves camping and we much prefer to do it in cooler weather, especially in late summer or fall.
 We’ve camped at temperatures as low as just below freezing.
 Once we even woke up to a blanket of snow when camping in Yellowstone over Labour Day long weekend.

-So how do we keep warm in a tent when camping in cold weather?
-Here are our tips, tricks and hacks for keeping warm:
+So how to keep warm in a tent when camping in cold weather?

 1 – Waterproof your tent.